ledenis/bullet-soft-doc/060_voronoi.md

 Voronoi Fracture and Destruction
 ================================

-To simulate the destruction of an object in 2D or 3D, an algorithm called *Voronoi fracturing* (or shattering) exists.
+To simulate the destruction of an object in 2D or 3D, an algorithm called *Voronoi fracturing* (or *shattering*) exists.
 It uses a mathematical concept called *Voronoi diagram*, hence its name.
-A Voronoi diagram describes the partitioning of the space from a set of points into regions, called *cells*.
+A Voronoi diagram describes how to partition a space from a set of points into regions, called *cells*.
 The cells are guaranteed to be convex and no overlapped, and will be the shards of the fracture.
 You can see a representation in 2D below.

 ![A Voronoi diagram][voronoi-diagram]

 ([Source][voronoi-diagram-source])

-In this chapter, the algorithm is explained, along with the code, which comes from the demos of Bullet Physics.
+The algorithm and implementation which is explained in this chapter are extensively adapted from the demo VoronoiFracture from Bullet Physics.

 The approach
 -------------